 Still, too much left over?

-Consider donating extra to a shelter, or plan post-holiday “leftover meals” with neighbors or friends.
+Consider donating extra to a shelter or plan “leftover meals” with neighbors or friends post-holiday.

-For serving, this is the time to use that china, even if plastic and paper are easier to clean up.
+This is the time to use china for serving, even if plastic and paper are easier to clean up.

 Friends and family are usually happy to share place settings if you need more.